 "The Syrian Armed Forces will be supplied with the advanced S-300 air defence missile system within two weeks.
 It is capable of intercepting air threats at a range of more than 250 kilometers and simultaneously hitting several aerial targets," Shoigu said, adding that the S-300 would significantly boost Syria's combat capabilities.

-Furthermore, Shoigu emphasized that command posts of the Syrian air defense forces would be equipped with automatic equipment that would ensure the identification of Russian aircraft by Syrian air defenses.
+Furthermore, Shoigu emphasized that command posts of the Syrian air defence forces would be equipped with automatic equipment that would ensure the identification of Russian aircraft by Syrian air defences.

-"Command posts of the Syrian troops and military air defense units will be equipped with automatic control system, which have been supplied only to the Russian Armed Forces.
-This will ensure the centralized management of all Syrian air defense forces and facilities, monitoring of the situation in the airspace and prompt target designation.
-Most importantly, it will ensure identification of all Russian aircraft by the Syrian air defense forces," Shoigu said.
+"Command posts of the Syrian troops and military air defence units will be equipped with automatic control system, which have been supplied only to the Russian Armed Forces.
+This will ensure the centralized management of all Syrian air defence forces and facilities, monitoring of the situation in the airspace and prompt target designation.
+Most importantly, it will ensure identification of all Russian aircraft by the Syrian air defence forces," Shoigu said.

 Russia to Jam Navigation, Radars of Planes Attacking Syria

 The minister stated that Russia would jam satellite navigation, on-board radars and communication systems of combat aviation over the waters of the Mediterranean Sea.